 I used MinWax Gel Stain (Dark Walnut) to stain the top of the butcher block.
 I did 3 coats to get just the depth I wanted.
-This gel stain is oil based, so it’s messy – oh wait, maybe it’s just me that’s messy… (but be sure to wear gloves anyways)
+This gel stain is oil-based, so it’s messy – oh wait, maybe it’s just me that’s messy… (but be sure to wear gloves anyway)

 I painted the base with 2 coats of Annie Sloan Chalk Paint, Emperor’s Silk